-The team culture is just as, if not more important than the quality of the team.
+The team culture is just as, if not more, important than the technical quality of the team.
 We hold a high priority over creating and guarding the proper culture.
 Culture is defined by the Merriam Webster Dictionary as “the set of shared attitudes, values, goals, and practices that characterizes an institution or organization”.
 While we embrace uniqueness, there are certain aspects we must require in order to be unified.

 WE ARE ENCOURAGERS AND HOPE-BRINGERS (PEOPLE ARE OUR PASSION)

 One of the most valuable things we can bring each other and the congregation is encouragement and hope.
 We should always be striving to point out successes and positive things about other team members and should always be a beacon of hope for the congregation.
 People’s lives are full of criticism, be it from the self or the world around us.
 At Lighthouse, we want people to find hope Jesus when they enter our doors.
 We like to live by the motto, “if you think something good, say it.”
 Let’s be a place of encouragement and hope.

 “And let us consider how we may spur one another on toward love and good deeds.
 Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another—and all the more as you see the Day approaching.” – Hebrews 10:23-25

 “For you were once darkness, but now you are light in the Lord.
 Live as children of light.” – Ephesians 5:8

 WE ARE WORSHIPPERS ON AND OFF THE STAGE (JESUS IS OUR MESSAGE)